pomerium/pomerium/docs/docs/config-reference.md

 - Optional
 - Example: `pomerium-authenticate-service.pomerium.svc.cluster.local`

-Authenticate Service URL is the internal hostname for the authenticate service.
-Used in place of the authenticate service url for "behind-the-ingress communication.
-Setting is required for ingresses and load balancers that do not support HTTPS/2 or gRPC termination.
+Authenticate Internal Service URL is the internal location of the authenticate service.
+This setting is used to override the authenticate service url for when you need to do "behind-the-ingress" inter-service communication.
+This is typically required for ingresses and load balancers that do not support HTTP/2 or gRPC termination.

-### Authenticate Internal Service Address

-- Environmental Variable: `AUTHENTICATE_INTERNAL_URL`
-- Type: `string`
-- Optional
-- Example: `pomerium-authenticate-service.pomerium.svc.cluster.local`

-Authenticate Internal Service Address is the target location of the authenticate service.
-Used for "behind-the-ingress communication.
-Setting is required for ingresses and load balancers that do not support HTTPS/2 or gRPC termination.

 ### Authenticate Service Port